-- Serializability and atomicity are necessary, but don't come without a cost. - We must retain old data until the transaction commits. - Other transactions may need to wait for one to complete. - In some cases some interference may be acceptable, and could speed up the system greatly.
+- Serializability and atomicity are necessary, but come at a cost. - We must retain old data until the transaction commits. - Other transactions might have to wait for one to complete. - In some cases some interference may be acceptable, and could speed up the system greatly.